yucelzeynep/Task-estimation-from-activity-logs/README.md

 The three main approaches discussed in the article can be tested by running the  'main' routines.
 In particular,
 1. main_benchmark.py implements the benchmark method based on association rules.
-2. main_bayesian_blended.py implements the proposed Bayesian estimation scheme
+2. main_bayesian_blended.py implements the proposed Bayesian estimation scheme.
 3. main_classifers.py provides estimation with standard classifiers.